 My main question was: How could the situation for the neurological patients and for their friends and relatives be improved?

-I will give you three examples of the thoughts that came up, and you can find more in the extended extract below, and in book 1, beginning, or drafting a town experiment.
+I will give you three examples of the thoughts that came up.

 1) RELATIVES AND FRIENDS OF PATIENTS